United Way's Direction and Approach

 What are you doing to prepare the community and partners for this change?

-Over the last few months, United Way has been in constant communication with our community partners.
+Since March 2017, United Way has been in constant communication with our community partners.
 We have shared our new direction and have been working closely with cross-sector partners across Snohomish County to help facilitate the development of intentional Collaboratives.
 In April, we awarded Collaborative Planning Grants to 26 groups of cross-sector partners who are having conversations about collaborative approaches for families with young children.
-We have been providing ongoing technical assistance along the way to help partners prepare for the release of our multi-year Collaborative Grants and 1-year Basic Needs Grants on June 6.
-Here is a list of the funded planning projects and their potential partners.
+We provided ongoing technical assistance along the way to help partners prepare for the release of our multi-year Collaborative Grants and 1-year Basic Needs Grants, released on June 6, 2017.
+Since the application process opened, constant communication and feedback has been provided to applicants.
+Trainings have been offered for further technical assistance.
+Learn more about the CORE Collaborative and Basic Needs grants’ criteria and application process.

 What will happen to programs that no longer fit your birth to age 8 and families with low income population?